NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_aws.html.markdown

 # netapp-cloudmanager_cvo_aws

-Provides an netapp-cloudmanager_cvo_aws resource.
+Provides a netapp-cloudmanager_cvo_aws resource.
 This can be used to create a new Cloud Volume ONTAP system in AWS (single node or an HA pair).
+The environment needs to be configured with the proper credentials before it can be used (run this command: aws configure).

 ## Example Usages